hspark1212/MOFTransformer/README.md

 Linux : Ubuntu 20.04, 22.04

-For optimal performance, we recommaned a computer with GPUs
+For optimal performance, we recommend running with GPUs

 ### Depedencies
 ```